 The flag of Texas has an incredible history.
 A history quite unlike any other state.
 Over the years Texas has been under the rule of six different countries.
 Over the years of fighting and hardship, Texas has come to have an identity of its own and that can be seen in the colors of the Flag.
 In 1939, the congress of Texas voted to change the colors of the flag from a yellow star in the middle of a dark blue background to what we see today.
 Todays flag has a single white star on the left-hand side in the middle of a blue bar.
 There are two horizontal bars on the right the top being white and bottom being red.
 While these colors do match that of the United States, it is said that the blue stands for loyalty, the red for bravery, and the white for purity.

 Is Texas the only state that can fly its flag at the same height as the US flag?

 It is well established that Texas has a very unique history.
 So many nations have called it theirs, including the short-lived Republic of Texas.
 It is also well known that Texans are proud people, and there are many who believe that the Texas flag is the ONLY state flag that can fly at the height as the US flag.
 This is however not the case.
 Under the United States Flag Code it is said that if the US flag and a state flag share a pole, the US flag must be on top, if the two have separate poles the flags can be at the same

 What does the lone star of Texas signify?

 When one first hears the word Texas, their minds automatically go to the flag and the lone star.
 What does it mean exactly?
 As everyone knows, Texans are very proud people.
 Given the history of Texas it is not hard to recognize why they are so proud.
-Just like the US flag the stars stand for all the states standing together under one country, the lone star stands for the unification and the solidarity of the people of Texas under “God, state, and country”.
+Just like the US flag the stars stand for all the states standing together under one country, and the lone star stands for the unification and the solidarity of the people of Texas under “God, state, and country”.

-Who created the Texas Lone Star flag?
+Who designed the Texas Lone Star flag?

 Interested in purchasing a Texas State Flag?
 We recommend the American Flag store